The 'No Name' Bomber

 RCM. antennas under the wing.

-IFF (Identification Friend or Foe), 4 Dina Sets and
+including IFF (Identification Friend or Foe), 4 Dina

 2 Mandrel III units.
 Ditching equipment was also installed.